Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 ### 4.4.3 Notification of certificate issuance by the CA to other entities

-For all new TLS Server certificates, the CA submits the pre-certificate to at least two different Certificate Transparency (CT) logs according to RFC6962.
+Actalis publishes the issuance data of all TLS Certificates in the form of a Precertificate, to Certificate Transparency (CT) logs, in compliance with RFC 6962 and any applicable Browers’ root programs policies.

 ## 4.5 KEY PAIR AND CERTIFICATE USAGE